IoTCrawler/Framework/docs/source/tutorials/graphql_search.rst

     }
   }

-You can see that entity still has type `http://www.w3.org/ns/sosa/Sensor` and the `http://Agt/IndoorTemperatureSensor` is declated as `alternativeType`.
+You can see that entity still has type `http://www.w3.org/ns/sosa/Sensor` and the `http://purl.org/iot/ontology/extended-iot-stream#TemperatureSensor` is declared as `alternativeType`.
 This makes the indoor temperature sensors searchable while "sensors()" queries.